DaudCloud-sudo/Udacity-Generative-AI-with-AWS-Capstone-Project/README.md

 ![Model Deployment](path/to/model_deployment_screenshot.png)

 **Response to domain-specific input:**
-The model initially generated healthcare-specific content with a moderate level of relevance and coherence.
-It demonstrated an understanding of medical terminology and context, though refinement was needed for nuanced medical discourse.
+The model initially generated IT-specific content with a moderate level of relevance and coherence.
+It needs to be fine-tuned to produce highly accurate responses.
 **Screenshots of model evaluation:**

 ![Model Evaluation](path/to/model_evaluation_screenshot.png)